 Ranking Qualified Candidates

 Once you have a list of people who pass all the necessary requirements the task then is to rank them in some sort of priority order.
 This looks like a difficult task.

 Consider a similar problem.
 When you buy a car, you have to trade off colour, engine type, fit-out, price and a host of other variables.

-A tool for quickly ranking a number of candidates, against a range of criteria to identity them in preferred order, is to use the Weights and Scores Tool methodology.
+A tool for quickly ranking a number of candidates, against a range of criteria to identity them in preferred order, is:

 After doing a Weights and Scores you have your candidates in priority order.

 Books have been written on this topic and it is too much to cover here.